- Notes before start

 - To test connection, click "Test", then Save changes.

 When enabled, calendars will automatically be synchronized.
 Synchronization cycle is about 30 seconds.
-You can manually start the sync by clicking Refresh button in "My activities" bar.

 This is a two-way server-server sync.
 Activities from Visma Severa calendar are synchronized to Google server and vice versa.
 Recurring and private/personal activities/entries are synced too.